 Henna leaves can be used to treat baldness.
 Boil some leaves of henna in mustard oil and use it to massage your scalp.
 This will help in healthy hair growth.
 Take 250 grams (8 ounces) mustard oil in a pan and add 50-60 grams (1-2 ounces) of henna leaves to heating oil gradually.
 Filter the oil through cheesecloth and store it in a bottle.
 Use this oil regularly for producing abundant hair.

 You can use the bark of the henna plant for treating liver disorders like jaundice and enlargement of the liver.
 You can have it in henna powder from 1–5 decigrams doses.
-It is also beneficial for other conditions associated with liver.
+It is also beneficial for other conditions associated with the liver.

 5. Skin conditions

 Henna can be used to treat skin conditions like athlete’s foot, rashes, and ringworm.
-Its also an effective sunblock.
-Leaves of henna plant are astringent in nature therefore can be used to treat skin problems.
+It’s also an effective sunblock.
+Leaves of henna plant are astringent in nature, therefore, can be used to treat skin problems.
 Vitiligo can be treated using this herb.

 Henna is known for treating cracked nails.
 Soak henna leaves in water and leave overnight, then drink this water to treat your cracked nails.
 Repeat for at least 10 days.
-You can mix butter with henna powder and use it as poultice to treat sores filled with pus, mange, and scabies.
+You can mix butter with henna powder and use it as a poultice to treat sores filled with pus, mange, and scabies.

 You can use henna oil for arthritic and rheumatic pain.
-Massage with henna oil to get rid of pain.
+Massage with henna oil to get rid of the pain.
 Do this regularly for a month or two for best results.

 The bark of the plant can be used to treat dysentery.
 Crush the henna seeds into powder and mix them into some ghee.
 Make small balls from the mixture and swallow them with water.